-For each model we use short-run as well as long-run coefficients.
-The first are estimated directly, while the latter are the product of the equilibrium coefficient (presented in the 'EC-term' column) and the adjustment rate (0.0621); this product is presented in the 'Long-term' column.
-For the bank-specific model with CDS spread, all market-related variables, most bank-specific variables and the account-specific variable maturity have a coefficient sign in line with our expectations (third panel in Table 7).
-The size measure 'total assets (log)' has a positive effect, where a negative coefficient was expected, similarly to Table 5.
+For each model, we use short-run as well as long-run coefficients.
+The first are estimated directly, while the latter are the product of the equilibrium coefficient (presented in the "EC-term" column) and the adjustment rate (0.0621); this product is presented in the "Long-term" column.
+For the bank-specific model with CDS spread, all macro variables, most bank-specific variables and the account-specific variable maturity have a coefficient sign in line with our expectations (third panel in Table 7).
+The size measure "total assets (log)" has a positive effect, where a negative coefficient was expected, similarly to Table 5.
 Generally, the long-term estimates are similar to the coefficients in the previous Tables 5 and 6 with FE and FGLS estimates.
 For example, the market rate coefficient is 0.40 versus 0.63 and 0.44, respectively.
-Most market-related variables in the other two models (Rating model and Capital model) have similar coefficients, with inflation being an exception.
-The creditworthiness proxies credit spread and capital ratio are significant with a sign as expected, while for rating this holds true only for the short-run.
-The sign of maturity switches, while the other three account-specific variables do not have a significant coefficient i.
-All in all, the long-tern effects are fairly comparable to those from earlier estimations.
+Most macro variables in the other two models (rating model and capital model) have similar coefficients, with inflation being an exception.
+The bank risk proxies credit spread and capital ratio are significant with a sign as expected, while for rating this holds true only for the short-run.
+The sign of maturity switches, while the other three account-specific variables do not have a significant coefficient.
+All in all, the long-term effects are fairly comparable with those from earlier estimations.

-Turning to the short-run effect, we observe that many market-related variables also have the expected sign.
+Turning to the short-run effect, we observe that many macro variables also have the expected sign.
 For instance, the short-run market rate effect ranges from 0.15 to 0.21.
 This is also true for rating, but the short-run CDS and capital ratio are not significant.

-4.1.4.
+iv.
 Conclusions regarding the time deposit models